Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 While you could stay at one of the more plush hotels in Jaco, you’ll want to stay in front of the waves to maximize your time at Hermosa.
 Thankfully, there are several great options to stay right on the sand.

 While there are more budget accommodation options in Jaco, Wipeout Hostel is your best option for staying close to the sand on a tight budget at Hermosa.
-A short walk takes you straight to the main peak and the hostel itself is a wicked spot to meet travelers/surfers and tap into the Jaco nightlife of the nighttime.
+A short walk takes you straight to the main peak and the hostel itself is a wicked spot to meet travelers/surfers and tap into the Jaco nightlife.

-Literally on the sand at Playa Hermosa, Vida Hermosa is a wicked place to stay for surfing in Hermosa.
+Right on the sand at Playa Hermosa, Vida Hermosa is a wicked place to stay for surfing in Hermosa.
 A collection of private units complete with a bathroom, however, A/C and wifi, you’ll have a great place to kick back between surf sessions and escape the harsh midday sun.
-Oh, and brekkies included!
-Prices start from $79usd per night.
+Oh, and breakfast is included!
+Prices start from $ 79 USD per night.

 Another beachfront Playa Hermosa property and one that’s at the upper end of the mid-range accommodation options.
 Pool, on-site restaurant, wifi, and surf lessons are just some of the amenities available.
 Read more about the Hotel Beachfront Vista Hermosa.